runjerry/InsisVim/mac_dev_setup/mac_setup_guide.md

 ---

-## Step 10: Setup fzf Key Bindings
+## Step 12: Verify fzf Key Bindings

-Edit `~/.config/fish/config.fish` and ensure it has:
+Open `~/.config/fish/config.fish` and ensure it has:

 ```fish
 if status is-interactive